Fiat 500 "Topolino": History

 Three models were produced.
-The Model A and B shared the same body, but the engine of the model B had 16 hp of power, compared to the 13 hp of the Model A, produced from 1937 to 1948, while the model B was produced in 1948 and 1949.
-The model A was offered as a 2-door saloon, 2-door convertible saloon with a folding roof and a 2-door van, while the Model B also introduced a 3-door estate under the name 500 B Giardiniera ("estate car").
+The Model A and B shared the same body, but the engine of the model B had a 16 hp power output compared to the 13 hp power output of the Model A, produced from 1937 to 1948, while the model B was produced in 1948 and 1949.
+The Model A was offered as a 2-door saloon, 2-door convertible saloon with a folding roof and a 2-door van, while the Model B also introduced a 3-door estate under the name 500 B Giardiniera ("Gardener").

 The Giardiniera was initially only available as a so-called woodie, with an outside ash frame being used instead of steel, and was available in seven metallic colors.
-When it was later renamed the Belvedere, the wood was replaced with metal.
+When it was later renamed as the Belvedere, the wood was replaced with metal.
 This model and the regular two-seater Convertible-Limousine were also produced in France by Simca as the Simca 5, and in Germany by the German Fiat subsidiary NSU-Fiat.

 The Model C was introduced in 1949 with a restyled body and the same engine as the Model B, and was offered in 2-door saloon, 2-door convertible saloon, 3-door estate and 2-door van body styles.
 In 1952, the Giardiniera was renamed the Belvedere ("A turret or other raised structure offering a pleasant view of the surrounding area", referring to its sunroof).
 The Model C was produced until 1955.

 In 1955 the larger rear-wheel-drive Fiat 600 was launched by Fiat and that would become the design basis for the new Fiat 500, the Nuova 500.
 These two models ended up replacing the original 500.